skrey/yellow-extensions/source/disqus/README.md

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/disqus.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [Disqus](https://disqus.com), a service provider that collects personal data.
+This extension uses [Disqus](https://disqus.com).
+The service provider collects personal data and uses cookies.

 ## Developer